-Scarce map of Virginia, prepared by James H. Waddell under the direction of Matthew Fontaine Maury at the Viriginia Military Institute.
-The map was prepared to accompany the second edition of Maury's Physical Survey of Virginia and replaced the Bucholtz-Ludwig map, which Maury had used in the first edition of his work.
+Scarce separately issued example of this important map of Virginia, prepared by James H. Waddell under the direction of Matthew Fontaine Maury at the Viriginia Military Institute.
+The map was prepared to accompany the second edition of Maury's Physical Survey of Virginia and replaced the Bucholtz-Ludwig map, which Maury had used in the first edition of his work, altough the present example was apparently separately issued.

 Matthew Fontaine Maury (often called the Pathfinder of the Seas and the Father of Modern Oceanography and Naval Meteorology) was born on January 14, 1806 in Spotsylvania County, Virginia and raised in Franklin, Tennessee.
 Maury joined the US Navy in 1825, obtaining an appointment through his connection with Senator Sam Houston (later President of the Republic of Texas).